aurelio-amerio/techytok/_posts/2019-12-23-lesson-modules.md

 We define a variable, `a`, and two functions, `func1` and `func2`, but we export only `func2` (see line 2), which means that only `func2` will be accessible in the outer scope if we don't specify the module to which it belongs.

 At line 17 we import `MyModule`, notice the `.` before the module name, this is needed as `MyModule` is not an "official" package and ultimately because `MyModule` is defined in the Main scope (the `.Name` notation is an abbreviation of `Main.Name`).
 At line 19 we call `func2` and at line 22 `func1`, notice that an error is thrown when we call `func1` as it is not exported.
-If we want to access it we need to type `MyModule.func1(3)` as shown in line 25.
+If we want to access it we need to type `MyModule.func1(3)` as shown at line 25.

 # Code inclusion